My research mostly focuses on applied economics. My main fields of interest are resource economics and applied macro.

 Does industrial activity lead to deforestation and land degradation?
 Is it possible to overcome limited state capacity to decouple economic activity from environmental degradation?
 We study these questions in the context of slaughterhouse plant openings in Brazil.
 Using difference-in-differences, we show that opening a plant increases livestock production at the cost of forest area and pastureland degradation.
 However, after the introduction of legally-enforceable commitments between slaughterhouses and federal prosecutors that penalize plants for buying livestock from illegally deforested areas, opening a plant leads to higher productivity without increasing deforestation.
 Our results suggest that agreeable commitments can generate positive economic and environmental outcomes.

-COVID-19 Lockdowns, Air Quality and Health Outcomes: Evidence from Brazil's Largest Metropolitan Area (with R. Da Costa and S. Goldbaum) (draft paper available upon request)
+COVID-19 Lockdowns, Air Quality and Health Outcomes: Evidence from Brazil's Largest Metropolitan Area (with R. Da Costa, S. Goldbaum and G. Oliveira) (draft paper available upon request)

 This paper investigates the effects of COVID-19 lockdowns on air quality and health outcomes in the Sao Paulo Metropolitan Area, Brazil.
 Using a dynamic difference-in-differences approach, we analyze the impact of reduced economic activity on pollutants such as particulate matter, sulfur dioxide, and nitrogen dioxide.
 While PM2.5, PM10, and SO2 experienced temporary reductions, the effects dissipated within months.
 Furthermore, despite these pollution decreases, respiratory-related hospital admissions increased, likely driven by COVID-19 infections.
 Our results suggest that the pandemic itself had a larger impact on health outcomes than the temporary improvements in air quality.